On this page

 Do you own an SME and do you want to work with other SMEs on innovative projects in the top sectors of the Netherlands?
 You may be eligible for the SME Innovation Stimulus for Regional and Top Sectors (Mkb-innovatiestimulering Regio en Topsectoren, MIT, in Dutch).

-In the Netherlands 10 sectors are marked as ‘top sectors’ that create wealth and jobs (in Dutch).
+In the Netherlands 10 sectors are marked as ‘top sectors’ (in Dutch).
 Businesses in these sectors can help solve societal issues around the world.
 Examples of top sectors are: Logistics, Water and Agriculture.

 The MIT offers the following instruments: